jumpinjackie/mapguide-maestro/Docs/userguide/scripting_and_automating_maestro.md

 ---
 # Scripting and Automating Maestro

-> [!NOTE]
-> The IronPython Console feature is only available on Windows and is only bundled with the Windows installer package of Maestro

 As mentioned in the section (<xref:user-interface>), Maestro includes an **IronPython Console** which provides the user an interactive scripting environment to drive and automate certain parts of the Maestro application with IronPython code

 ## About IronPython